-The following Mississippi Department of Education (MDE) and RCU managers and specialists assisted in the development of the Diversified Agriculture Capstone curriculum:
+The following Mississippi Department of Education (MDE) and RCU managers and specialists assisted in the development of the Exploration of Agriscience:

 Wendy Clemons, the associate state superintendent of the MDE Office of Secondary, Professional Development, and Career Technical Education, supported the RCU and teachers throughout the development of the framework and supporting materials.
-Jill Wagner, the former agricultural education and FFA program supervisor for the MDE Office of Career and Technical Education (CTE), supported the RCU and teachers throughout the development of the framework and supporting materials.
+Jill Wagner, the former agricultural education and FFA program supervisor of the MDE Office of CTE, supported the RCU and teachers throughout the development of the framework and supporting materials.